-6.1.22 Significant silty runoff and silt deposited were recorded not only on 22nd November 2006 but also on 24th April 2007 after rainstorms at all streams.
+6.1.20 Significant silty runoff and silt deposited were recorded at all streams.
 The Contractor was reminded to enhance the temporary drainage system to prevent the same incident happened in wet season 2007.
 Regarding to the water quality monitoring data, high concentration of silt was continuously discharging into the stream.